All fees must be paid within the time frame allotted to avoid a drop for non-payment. Please refer to the College website for current fees.

 - All students who depend exclusively on prayer for healing in accordance with a bonafide religious sect.

-- International Student Insurance: All international students enrolled at COD or in the Intensive English Academy must either purchase the COD international student health insurance plan or provide proof that they have purchased another health insurance plan that is accepted at medical facilities in the United States and is valid for the entire duration of their stay in the country.
+12. International Student Insurance: International students enrolled at COD or in the Intensive English Academy, apart from those enrolled through university partnerships, must purchase the COD international student health insurance plan.
 Information regarding benefits and costs of the COD international student health insurance plan are available in the International Education Program Office.

-- Parking Fee: A fee is charged to students for parking permits.
+14. Transportation Fee: A fee is charged to students, which includes the cost for parking permits.
 A valid permit must be displayed to park on campus.
 There is a charge for replacement of parking permits.
 Citations are assessed for violation of parking regulations.

-- Student Center Fee: Approved by student vote in accordance with Education Code, section 79121, for the purpose of refinancing, constructing, enlarging, remodeling, refurbishing, and operating a student center.
+16. Student Center Fee: Approved by student vote in accordance with Education Code, section 79121, for the purpose of refinancing, constructing, enlarging, remodeling, refurbishing, and operating a student center

 All fees are subject to change according to changes in the California Educational Code and the State Legislature.